hashicorp/packer/website/source/docs/builders/vmware-vmx.html.md

 template.

 The boot command is "typed" character for character over a VNC connection to the machine, simulating a human actually typing the keyboard.

+-> Keystrokes are typed as separate key up/down events over VNC with a default 100ms delay.
+The delay alleviates issues with latency and CPU contention.
+For local builds you can tune this delay by specifying `PACKER_KEY_INTERVAL` to speed through the boot command.
+For example:

 There are a set of special keys available.
 If these are in your boot command, they will be replaced by the proper key:

 -   `<bs>` - Backspace